profoundinventions/php-houdini/docs/_sources/filters.rst.txt

 Here we used the ``AnyFilter`` class to combine filters, and the ``AccessFilter`` class to limit it to private properties.
 This will promote any property that matches either filter, so all private properties, and any filter that matches `foo`.

+Go to the :doc:`next step <transforms>` to see how you can change the names of autocompleted methods and properties.